Exam questions that actually test thinking

 Can I save my generated questions?

 Yes.
-After generating a question set, you can save it to your account and revisit it anytime from your Saved Questions page.
-Teachers can build a reusable question bank; students can build a personalized practice library.
+After generating a question set, you can save it to your account and revisit it anytime from your library.
+Build a reusable question bank for next semester, and share saved sets with your class for in-app practice.

 Is my PDF stored or shared?